Casale Monferrato: Antiquity and Middle Ages

 The origins of the town are fairly obscure.
 It is known that the Gaulish settlement of Vardacate (from var = "water"; ate = "populated place") existed on the Po in this area, and that it became a Roman municipium.
 By the beginning of the 8th century, there was a small town under Lombard rule, probably called Sedula or Sedulia.
 It was here (according to late and unreliable accounts) that one Saint Evasius, along with 146 followers, was decapitated on the orders of the Arian Duke Attabulo.
 Liutprand, King of the Lombards is said to have supported the construction of a church in honour of Evasius.
 Certainly, the martyr's cult flourished, and by 988 AD, the town had become known as Casale di Sant’Evasio.

 At the time of Charlemagne, the town came under the temporal and religious power of the bishops of Vercelli, from which it was freed by Frederick Barbarossa, Holy Roman Emperor and King of Italy.
 It was sacked by the anti-imperial troops of Vercelli, Alessandria and Milan in 1215, but rebuilt and fortified in 1220.
 It fell under the power of the Marquess of Montferrat in 1292, (although it was conquered by the Visconti of Milan in 1370, it remained under their control until 1404) and later became the capital of the marquessate.

-The condottiere Facino Cane was born in Casale Monferrato and he participated, financed by the duke of Milan Gian Galeazzo Visconti, in the Battle of Casalecchio in 1402, but Theodore II, Marquess of Montferrat, the son of Isabella of Majorca, did not participate.
-Gian Galeazzo spent 300,000 golden florins in attempting to turn from their courses the river Mincio from the city of Mantua, but Gian Galeazzo died.
+The condottiere Facino Cane was born in Casale Monferrato and he participated, financed by the Duke of Milan Gian Galeazzo Visconti, in the Battle of Casalecchio in 1402, but Theodore II, Marquess of Montferrat, the son of Isabella of Majorca, did not participate.
+Gian Galeazzo spent 300,000 golden florins attempting to turn from their courses the river Mincio from the city of Mantua, but Gian Galeazzo died.

 In 1536 it passed to the Gonzagas of Mantua, who fortified it strongly.
 Thereafter it was of considerable importance as a fortress and was besieged during the Mantuan War of Succession.

 Late modern and contemporary

 In 1745, following the defeat of the Piedmontese army at the Battle of Bassignano during the War of the Austrian Succession, Casale was occupied by the victorious French and Spanish troops.
 Much damage was caused to the city's buildings.
 The subsequent renovation and rebuilding in the Baroque style made a substantial contribution to the urban texture.

 During the Wars of Italian Independence, it successfully resisted the Austrians in 1849 and was strengthened in 1852.

-The vast limestone deposits in the hills nearby caused, in the late 19th and the early 20th centuries, several concrete factories to open up in the town.
+The vast limestone deposits in the hills nearby caused, in the late 19th and early 20th centuries, several concrete factories to open up in the town.
 Casale became known as the "cement capital of Italy".

+Indeed, the city had the merit of being the first Italian city to develop industrial cement production, thanks to the richness and quality of the Monferrato marl suitable, without the addition of correctives, for the manufacture of natural cement.